 The IST program includes a total of 120 credits.
-Click on each heading to see the competency sets available in each area!
-Note that the specific competency sets that you’ll need to take may vary based on your transfer credits and degree plan, and you may consult with your Academic Success Coach if you have questions about your degree requirements.
+Click on each heading to see the coursework available in each area!
+Note that the specific courses that you’ll need to take may vary based on your transfer credits and degree plan, and you may consult with your Academic Success Coach if you have questions about your degree requirements.

 Area I: General Education Requirements (21 credits)

-General Education Requirements, or GERs, are competency sets that all students need to meet to earn a UW-Milwaukee degree.
+General Education Requirements must be completed by all students to earn a UW-Milwaukee degree.
 General Education requirements should be completed early in the academic career.
 Your Academic Success Coach (ASC) will help you understand your general education requirement needs and options to complete them.

-The following nine competency sets (27 credits) are required.
+The following nine courses (27 credits) are required.

 INFOST 110x—Introduction to Information Science and Technology

 Introduces basic issues in information science, including the nature of information, information policy, knowledge organization, information services, and the relationships between information technologies and society.

 Introduction to research processes necessary for effective, college-level, library research.
 Emphasizes analysis of research questions, development of search strategies, and critical evaluation of materials. *This is not required for students admitted to the program June 2018 or later.